•When you paraphrase, you write or say something that someone else has written or said, in your own words.

 These five tips will help you move towards speaking more naturally and confidently in your target language.
 Don’t forget that you actually have to open your mouth and speak to improve your fluency.
 Listening isn’t enough.
 In fact, think of ways you can transform a listening activity into a speaking activity or a writing activity into a speaking activity.
 Finally, try to design your study routine where everything you do leads to speaking.

 Now that it is summertime, we are all longing for a vacation and to travel.
-The pandemic has made travel nearly impossible for most of us.
-However, borders are slowly opening back up and travel is becoming more feasible.
 Are you going anywhere fun this summer?
 Maybe we can start talking about travel plans and preferences again, even if we simply remember some of our best trips and discuss our top 5 destinations.

 🇺🇸In American English, we spell “traveler” with one “l” and in British English, 🇬🇧it is spelled with two: “traveller”.
 In American English, “traveling” is the common spelling, whereas in British English “travelling” is the preferred spelling of the word.
 This travel post is for B2 (upper-intermediate) or C1 (advanced) English speakers.
 However, if you would like a lesson on travel that is designed for A1 to B1, I recommend downloading this fabulous worksheet.